openid4vc-high-assurance-interoperabilit July 2025

 vct MUST [I-D.ietf-oauth-sd-jwt-vc]

-status SHOULD (at the discretion of the issuer) [I-D.ietf-oauth-status-list]
+status SHOULD (at the discretion of the Issuer) [I-D.ietf-oauth-status-list]

 Note: Re-using the same Credential across Verifiers, or re-using the same JWK value across multiple Credentials gives colluding Verifiers a mechanism to correlate the User.
 There are currently two known ways to address this with SD-JWT VCs.
-First is to issue multiple instances of the same credentials with different JWK values, so that if each instance of the credential is used at only one Verifier, it can be reused multiple times.
-Another is to use each credential only once (ephemeral credentials).
+First is to issue multiple instances of the same Credentials with different JWK values, so that if each instance of the Credential is used at only one Verifier, it can be reused multiple times.
+Another is to use each Credential only once (ephemeral Credentials).
 It is RECOMMENDED to adopt one of these mechanisms.

 Note: If there is a requirement to communicate information about the verification status and identity assurance data of the claims about the subject, the syntax defined by [OIDF.ekyc-ida] SHOULD be used.
 It is up to each jurisdiction and ecosystem, whether to require it to the implementers of this profile.